jiaming-sec/cyber-security-basics/web application.md

 ## User agents
 Is this a legitimate browser?
 Or a botnet?
 ## Browser extension take-overs
+Malicious actors can hijack or replace browser extensions to perform:
 Miners, cred stealers, adware.
 ## Local file inclusion
 ## Remote file inclusion (not as common these days)